DAMAC Properties: Projects

 Damac owned Safa One and Safa Two.
 Safa One is situated on the edge of Safa Park, viewing the Dubai Canal while Safa Two is situated opposite to Safa One with views of Dubai Canal, Burj Al Arab and the Palm.

 DAMAC Hills is a golf community development located in Al Hebiah 3 in Dubailand.
 A Damac hotel is located on the Trump International Golf Club Dubai at DAMAC Hills.
 In November 2020, DAMAC hills launched UAE's first residential wave pool.
 In 2014, DAMAC Properties launched, DAMAC Hills 2.

 DAMAC Heights, a 335 m-tall, 88-floor luxury residential tower in Dubai Marina, opened to tenants in 2018.
 Arabtec Construction was the primary contractor for the tower, which overlooks Palm Jumeirah.

 DAMAC Towers by Paramount is a four-tower development by DAMAC Properties in collaboration with Paramount Hotel & Resorts.
 The project comprises 2000 units with 1200 units across three residential apartment towers and 800 units in the Paramount Hotel tower.

 DAMAC Properties signed a £200 million contract with Lendlease in 2016 to build one of London's tallest residential towers.
 At 50 floors, AYKON London One, now known as DAMAC Tower Nine Elms London, is located in Nine Elms, on the south bank of the River Thames.
-The building was designed by Kohn Pedersen Fox Associates with interiors created in partnership with Versace Home.
 The project is valued at $758 million and was topped out in 2019.

 In 2019, DAMAC completed the Ghalia project with 727 apartments in a Sharia-compliant development, located in the Jumeirah Village Circle in Dubai.

-Controversies

-The real estate firm has a long-standing partnership with the businesses of US president Donald Trump.
-The Guardian reported that DAMAC board member and former chairman Farooq Arjomand owned a company that paid Alexander Smirnov $600,000 for telling the FBI that Hunter Biden and his father, US President Joe Biden, engaged in a bribery scheme.
-Smirnov was later charged for telling fabricated corruption stories about Joe Biden to the FBI.